This easy paper roll angel makes for a fun upcycling craft for Christmas. She looks beautiful sitting on the mantlepiece!

 You will need

-Paint your toilet roll white on the bottom two thirds for the dress and skin-coloured on the top third for the head and allow to dry.
+Paint your paper roll white on the bottom two thirds for the dress and skin-coloured on the top third for the head and allow to dry.

 To create the paper hair you will need two sections of paper as shown below.
 Trace a circle around the top of the toilet roll onto paper with lead pencil to give you the right shape for the top of the head, cut about a centimetre of extra space around this and fringe it up to the circle you have traced.
 For the second section cut a rectangular strip of the same colour paper and then fringe it as shown below.
 Hold it up for size to the face you have created to get the length right and cut to fit.